The Balmer Break and Optical Continuum of Little Red Dots from Super-Eddington Accretion: The sphere scenario

 \subsection{Estimating photosphere properties}

-We assume that a black hole of mass $M_{\rm BH}$ is surrounded by a steady, spherically symmetric, optically thick flow, with density $\rho$, inward radial velocity $v$, and temperature $T$ as a function of radius $r$.
+We assume that a black hole of mass $M_{\rm BH}$ is surrounded by a steady, spherically symmetric, optically thick flow with density $\rho$, inward radial velocity $v$, and temperature $T$ as a function of radius $r$.
 The black hole accretes gas at a rate, $\dot{M} = 4\pi r^2\rho v$, independent of radius (this assumption is not critical, as we discuss below).
-We choose to specify the luminosity of the flow $L$ independent of $\dot M$.
+We choose to specify the luminosity of the flow $L$ independent of $M_{\rm BH}$ or $\dot M$.
 In super-Eddington accretion, the luminosity is limited to $L_{\rm Edd}$ for a purely spherical laminar inflow but can exceed this limit with more realistic geometries.
-Our simple model is agnostic to the exact radiative efficiency in that we vary $L$ and $\dot M$ independently.
+In this sense, our model represents black holes of mass $M_{\rm BH}\lesssim\kappa_{\rm es}L/(4\pi cG)$, where the equality holds if $L=L_{\rm Edd}$.
+Our simple model is agnostic to the exact radiative efficiency in that we vary $L$ and $\dot M$ independently and do not explicitly parameterize $M_{\rm BH}$.
 The luminosity relates the photosphere radius $R_{\rm ph}$ to the effective temperature $T_{\rm eff}$ by

 In the analytical estimate in this section, we assume that the effective temperature is equal to the gas temperature at the photosphere (strictly speaking, the thermalization surface).
 We consider two estimates of the photosphere location.
 The conventional choice is to use the Rosseland mean opacity, $\kappa_R$, which captures the opacity over the full spectrum.
 However, when scattering dominates the Rosseland mean opacity (which is the case in our parameter space), the effective temperature calculated in this way may not accurately represent the spectral properties because the spectrum is set deeper in the atmosphere where the photons and gas can thermalize.
 To account for this, we use the monochromatic effective opacity at $5000{\rm~\AA}$, $\kappa_{\rm eff}(5000{\rm~\AA})$, similar to Section~\ref{sec:Balmer_break}.
 The photosphere thus defined denotes the location where optical photons are thermalized and will better reflect the spectral color at $\sim5000{\rm~\AA}$.
-The ``effective temperature'' in this case is more properly understood as the color temperature at optical wavelengths, but for simplicity we will continue to refer to it as the effective temperature.
+The ``effective temperature'' in this case is more properly understood as the color temperature at optical wavelengths, but for simplicity, we will continue to refer to it as the effective temperature.
 We explore both definitions:

 where $\kappa$ is either $\kappa_R$ or $\kappa_{\rm eff}(5000{\rm~\AA})$, $\rho_{\rm ph}=\rho(R_{\rm ph})$ is the gas density at the photosphere, and $H_{\rm ph}$ is the ``photosphere scale height", or the radius range where the optical depth is of order unity.
 This height (which we will clarify further in Section~\ref{subsec:sphere_gray}) will be determined self-consistently once we obtain the temperature profile in the numerical calculations, but we treat $H_{\rm ph}/R_{\rm ph}$ as a free parameter in this subsection.
 Then, the photosphere conditions will be determined if the photosphere density is known.